- Shipping Rules UI Lesson 1: File management

 Creating a Select Rule

-A Select Rule is always created in a Shipping Rules file, so you must start by creating a new file or editing an existing file.
+A Select Rule is created in a Shipping Rules file, so you must start by creating a new file or edit an existing file.
 For a tutorial on how to create a new file, click here.